wp-plugins/wp-lister-for-amazon/readme.txt

 Visit http://www.wplab.com/plugins/wp-lister-for-amazon/ to read more about WP-Lister and the Pro version - including documentation, installation instructions and user reviews.

-WP-Lister Pro for Amazon will not only help you list items, but synchronize sales and orders across platforms and features automatic repricing.
+WP-Lister Pro for Amazon will not only help you list items, but synchronize sales and orders across platforms and features an automatic repricing tool.

 == Installation ==